 - Now open the text file and under System Information, you will whether your device supports Miracast or not.

 - Make sure that your Wi-Fi is turned on and connected to the correct

 - Make sure that the display you want to project also supports If it doesn’t, you can easily purchase a Miracast adapter which will plug into an HDMI port.

 - Restart both your computer and the device before attempting to connect again.

 - You can attempt at reconnecting the device after removing it.
 To remove it, navigate to the path Settings > Devices > Bluetooth and other devices and under the Wireless display or adapter, remove the device.
 Restart your computer and attempt at connecting again.

 Troubleshooting WiGig devices

-WiGig is a newer technology which supports the data transfer of around 7 Gigabytes per second.
-This is approximately 10 times faster than 802.11n Wi-Fi standard.
+WiGig is a newer technology that supports the data transfer of around 7 Gigabytes per second.
+This is approximately 10 times faster than the 802.11n Wi-Fi standard.
 If you are trying to connect WiGig devices, you can apply the following troubleshooting steps and see if they solve your situation.